pydio/pydio-doc-admin-guide/1_quick_start/5_adding_collaboration_tools/01_only_office.md

 To enable the plugin in the Cells Admin Console, go to `Application parameters > Available Plugins > Only Office`, then configure following parameters:

-- Only office TLS: `true` if you want to secure communication between OnlyOffice and Pydio or `false` otherwise
+- Only office TLS: `true` if you want to secure communication between ONLYOFFICE and Pydio or `false` otherwise
-- Only office Host: _`<host where OnlyOffice is running>`_
+- Only office Host: _`<host where ONLYOFFICE is running>`_
-- Only office Port: _`<OnlyOffice instance port>`_, we commonly use `9980`
+- Only office Port: _`<ONLYOFFICE instance port>`_, we commonly use `9980`

 [:image:1_quick_start/office_online/ent_only_office_plugin.png]

 ### Start editing documents

-Now you can edit all of your docs, presentations, and more easily, double click on the file and a window will appear with the only office interface and then you can edit it right off the bat.
+Now you can edit all of your docs, presentations and more easily: double click on a supported file to open the ONLYOFFICE editor without leaving the Pydio Cells website.

 [:image-popup:1_quick_start/office_online/ent_onlyoffice_interface.png]